MetaMask/metamask-docs/wallet/reference/non-evm-apis/starknet-snap-api.md

 #### Returns

-The confirmation of sending a transaction on the starknet contract
+The confirmation of sending a transaction on the Starknet contract, which contains:

 - `transaction_hash`: `string` - The transaction hash.
 - `class_hash`: `string` - The computed class hash of compiled contract.

 #### Example